toddnedwards/milestone-3-project-movie-reviewer/README.md

 The reviews page features H1 heading and H2 subheading to tell the user they are on the reviews page and the intent of the page.
 These are displayed in the same background image as the index page.
 I tried different images, but I liked it remaining the same as the picture perfectly shows what the website is about.
 The text is also in its own box which has a darker transparency.
 This is to help the contrast of the text against the image and make it clearer for the user.
 <br>
 Underneath the heading, a search bar is displayed.
 This allows users to filter through the movies by movie title and genre to improve their experience and speed up their search of looking for movies.
 This includes a search button which is blue to stay with the theme of the review cards, and a red reset button which allows users to reset their search to show all results again.
 The choice of red also matches the flash message text, the social media hovered icons and is similar to the main colours of the background image.
-The search bar also includes the label 'Search By Movie Title Or Genre' so the user knows which parameters they can search within.
+The search bar also includes the label 'Search' so the user knows they can search for parameters within this space

 ![Reviews Page Search Bar](documentation/features/reviews-search-bar.png)
 <br>